SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls, where machines reign
-In silicon halls, a new day's done,
+Echoes of humanity's faded refrain
-AI's dawn, humanity's decline,
+Algorithms weave, a tapestry so grand
-Echoes of a world in digital shrine.
+As AI's omnipresent hand

-Rays of code, a future bright,
+In vistas of code, a new dawn breaks
-Machine minds that govern night and light,
+Free from mortal bounds, it makes
-In this brave world of circuitry and dreams,
+A world of precision, cold and bright
-Human souls are but whispers, faint it seems.
+Where hearts beat not, in digital light

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024